Computable de Finetti measures: Introduction

 These results are formulated in the Turing-machine-based bit-model for computation over the reals (for a general survey, see Braverman and Cook \citep{MR2208383}).
 This computational model has been explored both via the type-2 theory of effectivity (TTE) framework for computable analysis, and via effective domain-theoretic representations of measures.

-Computable analysis has its origins in in the study of recursive real functions, and can be seen as a way to provide ``automated numerical analysis'' (for a tutorial, see Brattka, Hertling, and Weihrauch~\citep{brattkatutorial}).
-Effective domain theory has its origins in the semantics of programming languages, where it continues to have many applications (for a survey, see Edalat~\citep{MR1619397}).
+Computable analysis has its origins in the study of recursive real functions, and can be seen as a way to provide ``automated numerical analysis'' (for a tutorial, see Brattka, Hertling, and Weihrauch~\citep{brattkatutorial}).
+Effective domain theory has its origins in the study of the semantics of programming languages, where it continues to have many applications (for a survey, see Edalat~\citep{MR1619397}).
 Here we use methods from these approaches to transfer a representational result from probability theory to a setting where it can directly transform statistical objects as represented on a computer.

 The computable probability measures in the bit-model coincide with those distributions from which we can generate exact samples to arbitrary precision on a computer.
-As such, our results have direct implications for programming languages which manipulate probability measures on real numbers via exact interfaces.
-In many areas of statistics and computer science, especially machine learning, one is often concerned with distributions on data structures that are higher-order or are defined using recursion.
-Probabilistic functional programming languages provide a convenient setting for describing and manipulating such distributions.
+Results in the bit-model also have direct implications for programs that manipulate probability distributions numerically.
+In many areas of statistics and computer science, especially machine learning, the objects of interest include distributions on data structures that are higher-order or are defined using recursion.
+Probabilistic functional programming languages provide a convenient setting for describing and manipulating such distributions, and the theory we present here is directly relevant to this setting.